farhiongit/c_thread_pool/README_map.md

 	extern int MAP_UNIQUENESS;

-The second data is inserted AFTER the first data with the identical key.
+The second data is inserted **after** the first data with the identical key.

 	extern int MAP_STABLE;